Skip to main content

 In 2021 Karnezi had her debut as Aida at Den Jyske Opera in Denmark, and afterwards, was invited to sing Aida at Staatstheater Braunschweigs Open Air festival the next year (2022).

-This autumn (2022) she attends galla concerts in Trondheim together with Trondheim Symphony Orchestra, before she visits Bergen National Opera for the first time, as the Mother in Menotti's opera Amahl and the Night Visitors.
+Autumn 2022 she attended galla concerts in Trondheim together with Trondheim Symphony Orchestra, before she visited Bergen National Opera for the first time, as the Mother in Menotti's family opera Amahl and the Night Visitors (December 2022).